Myuzu/guileful_charger/README.md

 # GuilefulCharger

 For the sake of time some crucial concepts was omited, such as:
-- currency will always be UAH
+- there will be one currency
 - no taxation handling
 - Subscribtion will always be in auto-renew state and there are no Plans
 - no user-initiated Subscribtion canceleation
+- Subscription without start/end date
 - no alternative Payment collection methods: only one PaymentMethod, it will be always active without encryption on sensative fields
 - skip on refunds logic